christianwgd/django-bootstrap-icons/README.md

 ### Custom icons
 There's a template tag for your custom icons.
 Store the custom icons in some static directory.
-SET the BS_ICON_CUSTOM_PATH setting to point to that static directory.
+SET the BS_ICONS_CUSTOM_PATH setting to point to that static directory.

 ```
 {% custom_icon 'your-custom-svg-name' %}